 It's no surprise St. Patrick's Day is the most popular day of the year in Dogtown, St. Louis' Irish neighborhood.
 Every year, crowds gather along Tamm Avenue for the Ancient Order of Hibernians' parade.
-In 2017, the parade is on Friday, March 17, at 12:30 p.m.
-Here's everything you need to know about this year's St. Patrick's Day parade and neighborhood celebration.
+In 2019, the parade festivities are on Sunday, March 17th starting at 11:00 a.m.

 About The Parade

 The Ancient Order of Hibernians has been holding their parade on St. Patrick's Day in Dogtown for more than 35 years.
 The parade kicks off with the AOH Irish War Pipers and the AOH Honor Guard.
 Keep in mind that the parade has more of a neighborhood feel similar to those held in Ireland.
 That means no giant floats or cartoon character balloons.
 There are plenty of Irish dancers and bands, but most of the parade is filled with members of the St. Louis Irish-American community marching as clans under their family crests.

 The parade follows the same route each year at the intersection of Tamm Avenue and Oakland Avenue near Forest Park, traveling south on Tamm past Seamus McDaniels, then St. James the Greater Catholic Church and ending at Tamm and Manchester.

 The parade can be seen anywhere along Tamm Avenue, but the biggest crowds tend to gather at the intersection of Tamm and Clayton.
 Expect the most massive crowds closer to the intersection, so for a better view, line up somewhere between Seamus McDaniels and St. James the Greater Church.
 To escape the throngs as much as possible, go closer to Manchester and the end of the parade route.